Hashnode/starter-kit/CONTRIBUTING.md

 If you are worried or don’t know where to start, you can checkout open issues or add new issues and comment your interest and a maintainer can guide you.
 Alternatively, you can send your questions to anyone from the [Hashnode team on Discord](https://hshno.de/discord).

-## Code of Conduct

-Help us keep Appwrite open and inclusive.
-Please read and follow our [Code of Conduct](https://github.com/appwrite/.github/blob/main/CODE_OF_CONDUCT.md).

 ## Submit a Pull Request 🚀

 Branch naming convention is as following